buonzz/satis-laravel/README.md

 this might take a long time to fetch all the dependencies, so grab some coffee first :)

-Once done, add this sites: section on the ~/.homestead/Homestead.yaml of your host machine:
+Once done, add this to the sites: section on the ~/.homestead/Homestead.yaml of your host machine:

 ```
     - map: packages.homestead.app